Jarren Duran Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.5 K/9, which ranks 20th in the league.
+- The 8.5 strikeouts per nine innings put together by the Rays pitching staff ranks 21st in MLB.

-- The Rays have the seventh-ranked team ERA across all league pitching staffs (3.70).
+- The Rays have a 3.70 team ERA that ranks sixth among all league pitching staffs.

-- Rays pitchers combine to surrender 60 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to surrender the ninth-fewest home runs in baseball (60 total, one per game).

-- The Rays are sending Glasnow (0-0) to the mound for his second start of the season.
+- Kelley (0-1) pitches for the Rays to make his third start this season.

-- His most recent time out was on Saturday against the Los Angeles Dodgers, when the right-hander tossed 4 1/3 innings, surrendering three earned runs while giving up five hits.
+- The right-hander last appeared in relief on Wednesday, when he threw scoreless two-thirds of an inning against the Chicago Cubs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.